apache/opendal/bindings/haskell/README.md

 main :: IO ()
 main = do
-  Right op <- operator "memory" HashMap.empty
-  runOp op operation
+  Right op <- newOperator "memory" runOp op operation where operation = do
- where
-  operation = do